 In June 1911 Thomas Hardy visited the graves and noted: ‘Wordsworth's grave and headstone are looking very trim and new.
 A group of tourists who have never read a line of him sit near, addressing and sending off picture postcards… Wrote some verses.'

 The Wordsworth Hotel, formerly Rothay, has seen many literary visitors, including E.M.
 Forster, Hardy, Cecil Day-Lewis and John Betjeman.

 In October 1804 lawyer Basil Montagu and the poet George Dyer, both friends of Wordsworth, Coleridge and Charles Lamb, stayed at the Red Lion inn.
-Harriet Martineau described the Red Lion as an old-fashioned ‘ham and egg’ establishment in 1854.
+In 1854 Harriet Martineau described the Red Lion as an old-fashioned ‘ham and egg’ establishment.

 Back to previous page: William Wordsworth and Rydal Mount